dkarlov/BSH_regression/README.md

-## Jupyter notebook file to reproduce regression model predicting hydrolysis rates of Bile Salts by BSH from Lactobacillus salivarius based on vdw/electrostatic interactions with protein
+## Jupyter notebook file to reproduce a regression model predicting hydrolysis rates of Bile Salts by BSH from Lactobacillus salivarius based on vdw/electrostatic interactions with the enzyme

 ### Required packages:
 - numpy 1.19.5